jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-31-they-live-vs-buckaroo-bonzai-exposing-the-hidden-truth.md

 ![0011](/images/2015/03/bonzai-0011.jpg)

 ... and pulls the Zarkov hero pose to proclaim his hero lines.
-Notice that Weller is comically shorter than both Rawhide and New Jersey.
+Notice that Weller, our hero, is comically shorter than both Rawhide and New Jersey.
 The camera pulls in towards Weller, pushing everyone else out of the frame.
 They're obviously concerned about their leader, but Goldblum's New Jersey shows a level of confusion on his face that indicates that it's the historical aspects of Bonzai's character which are causing his allegiance -- he doesn't see what Bonzai sees.

 ![0012](/images/2015/03/bonzai-0012.jpg)